zjiefu/Notes/Research General/Elderly Study Inclusion Criteria.md

 > Those with sarcopenia were older and had smaller body size compared with those without sarcopenia in each sex (all P<0.001).
 Those with sarcopenia were physically less active in each sex

 - Calf size reduction? (calf circumference)

+## Possible questions
+1. Have you experienced involuntary weight loss in the last 12 months? (or since 65 yo?)
+2. Have you noticed that your calf becomes small in the last 12 months? (or since 65 yo?)
+3. How easy it is for you to open the caps of bottled water?
+(1 to 10)